vanegasj/at1r-s1i8-fes/README.md

 ## Free energy of AT1R with S1I8 partial agonist

 The folder S1I8 contains contains the necessary files to reproduce the well-tempered metadynamics free energy calculation shown in Fig. 6c of the manuscript.
 The file run_metad_sim.sh contains the GROMACS command to launch the WT-metadynamics run with the 8 walkers.
 The folder S1I8/reweight contains the combined colvar files and plumed input files to perform the re-weighting and produce the 2D FES data.
+The script S1I8/reweight/calc_fes.sh will execute the combining procedure and perform the re-weighting using plumed.